jkhoel/tauri-next-boilerplate/README.md

 It's a convention for Tauri apps to place all core-related files into the `src-tauri` folder.
 Inside you will also see the `src` sub-folder, and this is where all the Rust code lives, with `src/main.rs` being the entry point to your Rust program and the place where we bootstrap into Tauri.

+#### Commands

+Tauri lets you enhance your frontend with native capabilities.
+We call these [Commands](https://tauri.app/v1/guides/features/command), essentially Rust functions that you can call from your frontend JavaScript.
+This enables you to handle heavy processing or calls to the OS in much more performant Rust code.

+This boilerplate project has one such command found in `src/main.rs`, and we are calling this command from our NextJS app inside `app/page.tsx`.

 ## Learn More

 To learn more about Rust, take a look at: